Business Administration Career Path

 • Executive assistant: If you choose to take a role as an executive assistant, your business administration job description will look a lot like the description for an administrative assistant.
 Executive assistants perform many of the same responsibilities.
 However, rather than supporting a specific company department, an executive assistant provides day-to-day support for one or more company executives.
 In addition to handling clerical responsibilities, executive assistants sometimes take on training roles, managing calls and emails for executives, client interaction, document preparation, and scheduling appointments and meetings.

 • Legal office assistant: You could also put your business administration education and skills to work in a legal office, working as a legal office assistant.
-This type of role provides support to attorneys and paralegals, helping organize documents, records and databases — as well as handling administrative responsibilities including client service and communications, preparing drafts of contracts and pleadings, managing billing and accounts receivable, scheduling meetings, managing court calendars, and more.
+This type of role provides support to attorneys and paralegals, helping organize documents, records, and databases — as well as handling administrative responsibilities, including client service and communications, preparing drafts of contracts and pleadings, managing billing and accounts receivable, scheduling meetings, managing court calendars, and more.

 • Entrepreneur: Business administration careers do not always mean you have to work for someone else!
 Some graduates decide to go into business for themselves, either starting and building companies from the ground up or buying and running an existing business.
-Earning your business administration degree provides a well-rounded education — offering the skills, knowledge and resources needed to succeed as an entrepreneur.
+Earning your business administration degree provides a well-rounded education — offering the skills, knowledge, and resources needed to succeed as an entrepreneur.

 I Want Answers!